K-means Algorithm over Compressed Binary Data: System Description

-In~\cite{xiong04SP}, it is shown that LDPC codes are very efficient to perform distributed source coding in a network of sensors, and in~\cite{toto11ComL,Wang12CSVT} it is shown that they allow parameter estimation over the compressed data.
-Denote by $H$ the binary parity check matrix of size $ N \times M$ ($M < N$) of an LDPC code.
+In~\cite{xiong04SP}, it is shown that sparse binary matrices are very efficient to perform distributed source coding in a network of sensors, and in~\cite{toto11ComL,dupraz14Com} it is shown that they allow parameter estimation over the compressed data.
+Denote by $H$ a binary matrix of size $ N \times M$ ($M < N$).
 Denote by $d_{v} \ll M$ the number of non-zero components in any row of $H$, and denote by $d_{c} \ll N$ the number of non-zero components in any column of $H$.
 In our system, each sensor $j$ transmits to the fusion center a binary vector $\mathbf{u}_j$ of length $M$, obtained as

+where the operation is performed modulo $2$ and $T$ is the transpose operator applied to $H$.
+All the sensors use the same matrix $H$ with coding rate $r = \frac{M}{N}$.